APPG-SIO/BlueROV2_sensor_data/pings/README_ping.md

-⚠️ **if you have ping1D and ping360 files together in a folder, you can sort them using the following python script.**
+⚠️  ** If you have ping1D and ping360 files together in a folder, you can sort them using the following python script.**
 - [sortPingFiles.py](sortPingFiles.py)

 *You’ll need to change the paths to the folders in the script after you download, it currently has my folder paths*